-I always remember with chronic illness that when it comes to Christmas and holidays really to keep your expectations realistic.
-You cannot live with this ideal fantasy Christmas that never exists let alone have unreal expectations of yourself or you could give yourself more pain, more fatigue and possibly depression.
+I always remember with a chronic illness that when it comes to Christmas and holidays really to keep your expectations realistic.
+You cannot live with this ideal fantasy Christmas that never exists let alone have unreal expectations of yourself or you could give yourself more pain, more fatigue, and possibly depression.

 What I have always understood also is that I cannot go to every invite I get.
 When I was working, well, that took pretty much everything I really had in me.
 And weekends were recuperation time.
 So I really had to choose any celebration wisely based on the amount of energy it would consume and when it was.
-Was it a Friday for example, a Saturday… a impossible weekday or Sunday?
+Was it a Friday for example, a Saturday… an impossible weekday or Sunday?
 Was it going to have a lot of people or be loud?
-Or just few people or a small dinner?
+Or just a few people or a small dinner?
 Was it far or close?
 Had I not gone to that person’s last year.
 Is it for family or just work?
 All considerations.
 All variables.
 A social life and working with chronic pain and chronic migraines, well, they didn’t go together but I sometimes squeezed one or two events in at Christmas.
 Depending on the day.
 Not always.
 Not every year.

 But there was always family which was the most important thing of all.
 I have a fondness for Christmas.
 A lot of nostalgia mostly.